ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #obtain-activate-promotional-license}
 {: faq}

 You can retrieve the promotional license through the discovery script that is part of the RMM software appliance.
-For more information on how to use the script, see [Physical to virtual migration on a private network using RackWare RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network).
+For more information on how to use the script, see [Bare metal to virtual server migration on a private network using RackWare RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network).

 ## What are the considerations or limitations for the physical to virtual migration?
 {: #considerations-limitations-migration}
 {: faq}

-For more information on considerations and limitations of the physical to virtual migration, see [Physical to virtual migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).
+For more information on considerations and limitations of the physical to virtual migration, see [Bare metal to virtual server migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).

 ## Is the migration intrusive?
 {: #migration-intrusive}
 {: faq}

 In most cases, the migration is not intrusive.
 The migration can be done when the server is up and running.
-The source server does need some free space to do an image capture of the machine.
+The source server does need some free space to do an image capture of the server.
 In addition, RMM does require SSH (port 22) reachability to both server and target to perform the migration.
 The CPU consumption for image capture and copying to the target is minimal.

-## Can RackWare RMM create the target VSI?
+## Can RackWare RMM create the target virtual server instance?
 {: #create-target-vsi}
 {: faq}

 Yes.
-With RackWare's RMM **Auto Provision** feature.
-See ["Bare metal to virtual server migration on a private network using RackWare RMM": option 2 of Step 1: Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network#set-up-provision-vpc-vsi)
+With RackWare's RMM **Auto-Provision** feature, you can create the target virtual server instance.
+For more information, see ["Bare metal to virtual server migration on a private network using RackWare RMM": option 2 of Step 1: Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network#set-up-provision-vpc-vsi).